andreacfromtheapp/freesound-credits/README.md

 ### Default template

-By default, `freesound-credits` will use the following template, to use with [Zola's](https://www.getzola.org/) front-matter.
+By default, `freesound-credits` will use the following template, to use with [Zola's](https://www.getzola.org/) frontmatter.
 This is hardcoded into the `set_frontmatter` function, to facilitate usage without needing unnecessary files on users' filesystem.

-Unless a user wants to use and manage a custom template.
+> [!NOTE]
+>
+> When defining a custom template, omit the opening and closing TOML frontmatter
+> +++ characters.
+They are taken care of in the `set_frontmatter` function.

 ```toml
 title="{song_title} Credits"